rjodhawa/BitFinex-GDax/README.md

 Listens at port 4200 and displays results of the query on web browser.

 # Warning:
-You would have to stop and rerun the WebAPI.py everytime a new query is requested --Accepted Query Pattern Example
+You would have to stop and rerun the WebAPI.py everytime a new query is requested.

+# Accepted Query Pattern Example
 - Search for exchange as being either BitFinex or GDax http://localhost:4200/?function={exchange="Bitfinex"}
 - Search for orderBook type as being either ask or bid http://localhost:4200/?function={type="ask"}
 - Search by price http://localhost:4200/?function={price>9000}